The Baader Meinhof Complex: Plot

 The radicals, now calling themselves the Red Army Faction (RAF), return to Germany and begin robbing banks.
 In response, German Federal Police chief Horst Herold orders all municipal police to be put under federal command for one day.
 During that day, RAF member Petra Schelm is pursued by police and killed in a shootout; viewing her death as murder rather than resisting arrest, Baader and Ensslin overrule Meinhof's objections and launch a deadly bombing campaign against police stations and United States military bases.
-However, under Herold's command, the police respond in force to the RAF's activities and many members, including Baader, Ensslin, Meinhof, and Holger Meins, are arrested and imprisoned.
-They stage a hunger strike in separate prisons that results in Meins' death, while the authorities move Baader, Ensslin, Meinhof, and Jan-Carl Raspe to Stammheim Prison, where they work on their defense for their trial and smuggle orders outside.
-In 1975, a group of younger RAF recruits acting on these orders seize the West German embassy in Stockholm, where they kill two hostages and threaten to blow up the embassy if the prisoners are not released, but their bombs accidentally detonate, wounding everyone inside and killing RAF members Ulrich Wessel and Siegfried Hausner.
+However, under Herold's command, the police respond in force to the RAF's activities and many members, including Baader, Ensslin, Meinhof and Holger Meins, are arrested and imprisoned.
+They stage a hunger strike in separate prisons that results in Meins' death, while the authorities move Baader, Ensslin, Meinhof and Jan-Carl Raspe to Stammheim Prison, where they work on their defense for their trial and smuggle orders outside.
+In 1975, a group of younger RAF recruits acting on these orders seize the West German embassy in Stockholm, where they kill two hostages, Andreas von Mirbach and Heinz Hillegaart, and threaten to blow up the embassy if the prisoners are not released,but their bombs accidentally detonate, wounding everyone inside and killing RAF members Ulrich Wessel and Siegfried Hausner.
 The prisoners are appalled by the poor execution of their orders.
 Meinhof, suffering from depression and remorse over the deaths caused by the RAF's bombings, is subjected to sadistic emotional abuse by Baader and Ensslin, leading her to hang herself; the others falsely claim she was killed by the government.

 Upon completing her sentence in 1977, Brigitte Mohnhaupt takes over command of the RAF and organizes the assassination of Attorney General Siegfried Buback as revenge for Meins and Meinhof's "murders".
-Mohnhaupt, Christian Klar, and Susanne Albrecht also attempt to kidnap Dresdner Bank president Jürgen Ponto, but they kill him when he fights back.
-Aware the imprisoned RAF members ordered both murders, the authorities place them in solitary confinement, but Ensslin and Baader obtain radios to continue smuggling orders.
-Launching a new campaign of terror, Mohnhaupt abducts industrialist Hanns Martin Schleyer while the Popular Front for the Liberation of Palestine hijacks Lufthansa Flight 181, again with the goal of securing the prisoners' release, but the West German government refuses to negotiate for Schleyer, while the PFLP hijackers are defeated by GSG 9.
-Baader and Ensslin tauntingly warn a negotiator and a prison chaplain respectively that the violence will continue; however, the latter also confides that she fears she will be killed soon.
+Mohnhaupt, Christian Klar and Susanne Albrecht also attempt to kidnap Dresdner Bank president Jürgen Ponto but they kill him when he fights back.
+Aware the imprisoned RAF members ordered both murders, the authorities place them in solitary confinement but Ensslin and Baader obtain radios to continue smuggling orders.
+Launching a new campaign of terror, Mohnhaupt abducts industrialist Hanns Martin Schleyer while the Popular Front for the Liberation of Palestine hijacks Lufthansa Flight 181, again with the goal of securing the prisoners' release but the West German government refuses to negotiate for Schleyer, while the PFLP hijackers are defeated by GSG 9.
+Baader and Ensslin tauntingly warn a negotiator and a prison chaplain respectively that the violence will continue; however, Ensslin also confides that she fears she will be killed soon.